 Economies for Healthier Lives Salford adopts a community wealth building approach, using co-production with local people in economic development.

 Anchor institutions, are large organisations who have an important presence in a place usually determined by their footprint and fixed assets in the area as well as being tied to a particular place by their history, mission or local relationships.
-NHS Providers have highlighted the role of NHS trusts as anchor institutions within their local areas, which involves embedding a culture of community engagement.
+NHS Providers has highlighted the role of NHS trusts as anchor institutions within their local areas, which involves embedding a culture of community engagement.

 Community wealth building is an economic approach which focuses on local resources, works to re-distribute wealth and create an economy that benefits everyone.
 Our work in Salford is centred on local resources and existing strengths that the city offers.
 Involving local people in economic development is a unique focus of our work compared to other examples of community wealth building in the UK so far.
 We are connecting anchor institutions with communities who are now co-producing solutions to addressing health inequalities together.